Palayok

-A palayok is a clay pot used as the traditional food preparation container in the Philippines.
-Palayok is a Tagalog word; in other parts of the country, especially in the Visayas, it is called a kulon; smaller-sized pots are referred to as anglit.
-Neighboring Indonesia and Malaysia refer to such vessel as a periuk.
+A palayók is a clay pot used as the traditional food preparation container in the Philippines.
+Palayók is a Tagalog word; in other parts of the country, especially in the Visayas, it is called a kulon, with smaller-sized pots termed anglit.
+Neighboring Indonesia and Malaysia refer to such a vessel as a periuk.

 Cooking in a palayok

-The palayok is made of earthenware, a porous ceramic material.
+The palayók is typically made of earthenware, a porous ceramic material.
 This allows steam from cooking to evaporate out of the pores in the earthenware.
 Juices from the cooking food would not begin to burn until all the water has evaporated, after which the food is thoroughly cooked.
-Since ceramic does not transfer heat as much as metal, cooking in a palayok entails a longer time and a higher temperature than would normally be used with metal cookware.
+Since ceramic does not transfer heat as much as metal, cooking in a palayók entails a longer cooking time and higher temperature than would normally be used with metal cookware.